Thanks for being a registered PPDM guest.

 Meetings of Members

-- Subject to the Societies Act, the annual/ general meeting of the members shall be held on such day in each year and at such time as the directors may determine.
-The Association shall present to that meeting an annual report, including a financial statement setting out the income, disbursements, assets and liabilities for the last fiscal period of the Association that is certified by the Association’s auditor.
+– Subject to the Societies Act, the annual general meeting of the members shall be held on such day in each year and at such time as the directors may determine.
+The Association shall present to that meeting an annual report, including a financial statement setting out the income, disbursements, assets and liabilities for the last fiscal period of the Association that is signed by the Association’s auditor.
 At every annual general meeting the directors shall be elected subject to the provisions herein and auditors appointed for the ensuing year and the remuneration of the auditors shall be fixed.

 Meeting on Requisition of Members

-- Members that carry the right to vote representing not less than five percent (5%) of the members of the Association may requisition the Board to call a meeting of members of the Association for the purposes stated in the requisition.
+– Members that carry the right to vote representing not less than five percent (5%) of the votes may requisition the Board to call a meeting of members of the Association for the purposes stated in the requisition.
 The requisition shall state the business to be transacted at the meeting and shall be sent to each director and to the registered office of the Association.
 Upon receipt of the requisition, the Board shall call a meeting of the members to transact the business stated in the requisition.
 If the directors do not, within 21 days after receiving the requisition, call a meeting, any member who signed the requisition may call the meeting.